Flamenco Guitar Lesson and interview with Berto Boyd

 • Then I’ll play it 3 finger usually M,I,A the same way, Rest, Free, Combo.

-• I’ll pick usually 3 different patterns to run through each CAGED sequence in each key.
-My next book will be mostly focused on CAGED which will have many of the patterns and speed bursts that we use in Flamenco.
+• My next book will be mostly focused on CAGED.
+It will have many of the patterns and speed bursts that we use in Flamenco.

 However, when I’m preparing for a concert or a tour my routine can vary a great deal.
-So if I’m prepping for a Flamenco Pacifico tour, I know I’m playing my own music so I know my scales have to be up which means a major focus on picado and various thumb/ alzapua sequences with a metronome.
-I will also play all the pieces with my two favorite apps:
+So if I’m prepping for a Flamenco Pacifico tour, I know I’m playing my own music.
+I know my scales have to be up which means a major focus on picado and various thumb/ alzapua sequences with a metronome.

 berto boyd flamenco guitar